 China was the only major nuclear supplier to shun the 40-nation NSG, which requires "full-scope safeguards" (IAEA inspections of all other declared nuclear facilities in addition to the facility importing supplies to prevent diversions to weapon programs).
 In January 2004, China applied to join the NSG.
 However, on May 5, 2004, China signed a contract to build a second nuclear power reactor (Chashma-2) in Pakistan.
 This contract raised questions because of continuing PRC nuclear cooperation with Pakistan and its signing right before a decision by the NSG on China's membership.
-With a pre-existing contract, Chashma-2 would be exempted from the NSG's requirement for full-scope safeguards.
-The Bush Administration decided to support China's membership, after reportedly strident debate between officials who questioned China's commitment to nonproliferation and those who wanted to encourage China's further cooperation.
-29
+With a pre-existing contract, Chashma-2 would be exempted from the NSG's requirement for full-scope safeguards.36 The Bush Administration decided to support China's membership, after reportedly strident debate between officials who questioned China's further cooperation.37